SET SyntaxSET [GLOBAL | SESSION] sql_variable=expression, [[GLOBAL | SESSION] sql_variable=expression...]

 LOW_PRIORITY_UPDATES = 0 | 1

-statements wait until there is no pending
+LOCK TABLE WRITE statements wait until there is no pending

-or LOCK TABLE READ
+SELECT or LOCK TABLE READ on the affected table.

-This option was before named SQL_LOW_PRIORITY_UPDATES
+This option was before named SQL_LOW_PRIORITY_UPDATES.

 MAX_JOIN_SIZE = value | DEFAULT

-s that will probably need to examine more than
+SELECTs that will probably need to examine more than

-row combinations or is likely to do more than value
+value row combinations or is likely to do more than value

 keys are not used properly and that would probably take a long

 time.
-Setting this to a value other than DEFAULT
+Setting this to a value other than DEFAULT will reset the

-flag.
-If you set the SQL_BIG_SELECTS
+SQL_BIG_SELECTS flag.
+If you set the SQL_BIG_SELECTS flag

-variable will be ignored.
+again, the SQL_MAX_JOIN_SIZE variable will be ignored.
 You can

-set a default value for this variable by starting mysqld
+set a default value for this variable by starting mysqld with

-.
+-O max_join_size=#.
 This option was before named

 Note that if the result of the query is already in the query cache, the